 As we know, Sony offers us, systematically, for each of its consoles, a more “compact”, the slim.
 I opted for this model, rather than the Fat, simply because I had the opportunity…

 What then?
 Here I give you my experience, coupled with those of other specialists (gamers included Yes, yes !), on this console than Sony!
+A real gamer will never miss the opportunity to get an offer like this $200 + 100 free spins no deposit bonus and play real money casino games powered by Microgaming for free.

 As I said, Slim is less imposing than Fat: the PS4 Slim measures 10 mm less in width, 17 mm less in depth and is refined by 14 mm, for total dimensions of 265 x 288 x 39 mm.
 The console also loses 700 grams, which makes it a little more discreet in the living room.